1st Oregon Infantry Regiment: Operations

+Trading posts of the Hudson's Bay Company, Pacific Fur Company, North West Company and United States military outposts in the Pacific Northwest.

 In the fall of 1865, Colonel Currey was planning a winter campaign against the Native Americans in eastern Oregon.
 To prepare, he sent detachments of the 1st Oregon Infantry along with Oregon cavalry units to Camp Alvord in the Alvord Valley; Camp Polk near present-day Sisters; Camp Currey near Silver Lake; Camp Logan and Camp Colfax along the Boise Road east of Canyon City; Camp Wallace; and Camp Lander near Fort Hall in the Idaho Territory.
 Detachment commanders were instructed to build winter quarters at their posts and prepare for a winter offensive.
 Winter provisions were to follow in supply wagons.
 However, the end of the Civil War in the east had freed up many regular officers for duty in the west, and as a result, Colonel Currey was released from duty in November 1865 along with the men from companies C, D, and E. Lieutenant Colonel Drake was released from service in December, so the planned winter campaign never got started.